thaddeuspearson/teaching/multi_dim_sum_list_explanation.md

     for elem in lst:
 ```

 Excellent.
-We are looking at each element one at a time.
+We are looking at each `elem` one at a time.
 Here is some more info on <a href="https://www.w3schools.com/python/python_for_loops.asp">python for loops</a>

 <br>